JoshBurke/VibeDaw/README.md

 # VibeDaw

-Online DAW which can create patterns with AI
+A web DAW that lets you prompt patterns and instruments with AI.